Nancy Ortins Savage, Ph.D.

 About Nancy

-She earned a National Research Council postdoctoral fellowship that supported her work studying gas sensors with the National Institute of Standards and Technology.
-She earned her Ph.D. in chemistry from Ohio State, where she investigated materials as high-temperature, harsh-condition gas sensors, and received her bachelor’s degree in chemistry from Rensselaer Polytechnic Institute.
+She was awarded a National Research Council postdoctoral fellowship that supported her work studying gas sensors at the National Institute of Standards and Technology.
+She earned her Ph.D. in chemistry from The Ohio State University and her B.S. in chemistry from Rensselaer Polytechnic Institute.

 Professor Appointments